UGAWG/ugawg.github.io/index.md

 ---

 # UGAWG
-Future home of the Unstructured Grid Adaptation Working Group website
+The Unstructured Grid Adaptation Working Group (UGAWG) is composed of researchers

 # References
 - Unstructured Grid Adaptation and Solver Technology for Turbulent Flows *To appear AIAA SciTech 2016*